ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ---
-title: Reading Data
+  title: "Reading Data"
-description: >-
+  description: "This chapter covers reading in the data and learning more about the data frame that contains it."
-  This chapter covers reading in the data and learning more about the data frame that contains it.
+  v2: true

 ---
 ## Let's Begin by Importing the Data into a DataFrame